 BUSY LIFESTYLES

-The Power of the Beginner’s Mind in Self-Care and Stress Management
+The Power of Beginner’s Mind in Self-Care and Stress Management

 “In the beginner’s mind there are many possibilities; in the expert’s mind, there are few.”Shunryu Suzuki